microtrain/bootcamp/10-MySQL/03-WorkingWithMySQL.md

-    first_name VARCHAR(40) DEFAULT NULL COMMENT 'The users first name', last_name VARCHAR(40) DEFAULT NULL COMMENT 'The users last name', email VARCHAR(200) DEFAULT NULL COMMENT 'A unique identifier for a user', created DATETIME DEFAULT CURRENT_TIMESTAMP COMMENT 'When the post was created', modified DATETIME DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP COMMENT 'When the post was last edited' ) ENGINE=INNODB;
+    first_name VARCHAR(40) DEFAULT NULL COMMENT 'The users first name', last_name VARCHAR(40) DEFAULT NULL COMMENT 'The users last name', email VARCHAR(200) DEFAULT NULL COMMENT 'A unique identifier for a user', created DATETIME DEFAULT CURRENT_TIMESTAMP COMMENT 'When the user was created', modified DATETIME DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP COMMENT 'When the user was last edited' ) ENGINE=INNODB;
 ```